Your guide to Council Tax

 Your council tax goes towards providing public services right across South Tyneside.

 Your council provides a wide range of services for around 150,000 people in South Tyneside whilst tackling some of the biggest and most fundamental issues in society and providing a safety net for those who need it most.
-We are here to support through hardship and crisis whilst still providing the vital services that you rely on like bin collections, customer services, leisure services, children's and adult social care and much more.
+We are here to support through hardship and crisis whilst still providing the vital services that you rely on like customer services, leisure services, children's, bin collections and adult social care and much more.
 Providing high quality services for people across the borough is something that we pride ourselves on.

 We also seek external funding streams to support the funding of the capital investment programme.
-We've already been successful in securing millions for the borough from the UK Shared Prosperity Fund, a replacement for European Funding.
+We've already been successful in securing millions for the borough including £20m from the third round of the Levelling Up Fund for Holborn Riverside, and a further £20m for Jarrow from the Long-Term Plan for Towns fund.
+The borough has also been named a Levelling Up Partnership Area.

 The way we allocate and spend the Council's budget is guided by our residents and businesses and the priorities you have shaped in the Borough's 20-year vision and new strategic plan.

 Our five ambitions are to see you financially secure, healthy and well throughout your lives, connected to jobs, skills and learning and being part of strong communities.
-Underpinning all this we will target support to make things fairer and direct help to those who need it most.
+Underpinning all this we will target support to make things fairer and direct help to those who need it most whilst doing all we can to protect our environment now and into the future.

 With limited funding available to us we work relentlessly to bring in additional money to the borough so that we can progress innovative projects and schemes to improve South Tyneside in the longer term.
 Our capital assets like buildings, leisure centres, community facilities, coastline, parks, and open spaces are there for you to enjoy now and safeguarded for future generations to come due to our continued investment.